-I have been to a lot of places in the Philippines, but is always very happy being back home.
+I have been to a lot of places in the Philippines but is always very happy being back home.
 This is of course a natural thing; “away is good, but home is best”.
 This old truth applies of course also for me, but there is a lot more into it than that.

 This, together with robust economic growth makes Davao a very fast expanding city with both the benefits and problems that entail.
 We are in many ways a provincial city wearing a little too tight shirt searching for more comfortable ways to dress up, but this has also its charm and challenges.

 Thanks to our popular Mayor, Rodrigo Duterte, the crime rate is low and we can walk through the streets at night without fear.
-His focus is more on our right to live in safe neighborhoods than on the criminals need for human rights, and that gives results.
+His focus is more on our right to live in safe neighborhoods than on the criminals’ need for human rights, and that gives results.

-It’s a question about security, but at the same time a democratic problem, and a very difficult moral dilemma.
+It’s a question about security but at the same time a democratic problem, and a very difficult moral dilemma.
 But I know that I would not have liked to live in the murder capital of my country (which Davao was during the 80s).
 I hope that our law system as soon as possible will be able to handle justice within the framework of the law.
 But for the moment, it’s probably the silent sympathy for the Death Squads that have made the city safe.

-Other good things here are the cheap foods and the large variety of fresh vegetables and fruits.
+Other good things here are cheap foods and the large variety of fresh vegetables and fruits.
 There are a lot of cheap but nice hotels for 25 USD a night with free internet access.
-The locations of most of these hotels are walking distances from malls, restaurants, banks and other important establishments and landmarks.
+The locations of most of these hotels are walking distances from malls, restaurants, banks, and other important establishments and landmarks.
 A beer cost 1 USD at decent restaurants, a very nice meal for two 10 USD, and you can drink water directly from the faucet.

 White sand beaches with crystal clear waters are just minutes away and Mount Apo, the highest mountain in the Philippines rises majestically behind the city.
-The people are warm, accommodating and generous and our city slogan is; “Life is here”.
-So why don’t you come and take part of it for a short or longer period?
+The people are warm, accommodating, and generous and our city slogan is; “Life is here”.
+So why don’t you come and take part in it for a short or longer period?
 You are very welcome to a safe city with great visions for a prosperous future.